 The budgeted information presented in these financial statements is based upon the 2022 operating and capital budgets.
+Amortization was not contemplated in development of the budget and, as such, has not been included.

 18. Approval of financial statements:

 Council and Management approved these financial statements.